 The rail option probably makes sense only if you’re coming from Madrid, Paris or somewhere further away and can get a discounted fare.
 The connection in l'Hospitalet needs to be made comfortably because if you miss it, you’ll be stuck in a remote, unmanned train station.

 There are plenty of buses that travel on a regular schedule to Andorra.
 As discussed earlier, many connect with the airports in Barcelona and Toulouse.
 The trip generally takes around three hours and costs between €23-35, each way.

 The Final Leg of Your Trip to Andorra

 Once you’ve arrived in our country, probably in Andorra la Vella, it’s relatively easy to get around.
 Our public bus service connects most of Andorra with regular service during the day and a less-frequent night bus service between Andorra la Vella and major towns.

 Located in Arinsal, Apartaments Sant Moritz is easy to get to and conveniently close to several activities, including the ski slopes and Arinsal's vibrant nightlife.
 Parking can be difficult to find in Andorra, so you’ll be happy to hear that if you book with us, parking is included.

-Now that you know how you’ll be getting to Andorra, take the next step and book your accommodation with us.
-We can’t wait to welcome you to Andorra!
+Now that you know how you’ll be visiting Andorra, take the next step and book your accommodation with us.
+We can’t wait to welcome you!